Sebastian-Webster/mysql-memory-server-nodejs/README.md

 Description: Version of MySQL to use for the database.
 Uses semver for getting the version, so valid semver versions are allowed.
 For example, `8.x` is a valid version and will use the latest 8.x MySQL version.

 If left undefined:
 - If the system has MySQL installed, the system-installed version will be used.
-If the installed version is not supported by this package (currently <8.0.20), an error will be thrown unless `ignoreOutdatedSystemVersion` is set to `true`.
+If the installed version is not supported by this package (currently <8.0.20), an error will be thrown unless `ignoreUnsupportedSystemVersion` is set to `true`.
 - If the system does not have MySQL installed, the latest version of MySQL in the `versions.json` file in this package will be downloaded.

 If defined: